stephenverderame/cpp_book/src/basics/functions.md

 I like functions to be of a size so that in one "eye-space" I can take in the entire function.
 So no scrolling, moving my head, etc.

 Functions should also not use output parameters, and have a small amount of arguments.
-Generally shoot for no more than 4.
+Generally shoot for no more than 4 arguments.
 Also, if you have parameters of the same type next to each other (and order matters), you can encode the order in the function name or separate the parameters by some argument of a different type (if there are more arguments).